A Better Plate

 In 1943 the United States Department of Agriculture (USDA) introduced the "Basic 7" food group guide.
 Food was being rationed because of World War II and there were concerns that people may not be eating enough.

 Some suggestions were good.
 It had two categories dedicated to vegetables, one to fruits and another to grains.
 But some of the suggestions were heavily influenced by industry lobbying groups and foods that were available.
 Children were encouraged to get three to four servings of milk (or ice cream) a day and one of the seven categories was devoted entirely to "butter and fortified margarine."

 The Basic 7

 The end result was simpler, but still had lots of problems.
 Vegetables and fruit were each presented as only half as important as meat.
-Number and size of servings per day wasn't addressed.
+The number and size of servings per day wasn't addressed.
 Milk still had it's own category, even though it's not a requirement of a healthy diet.
-Plus there was no consideration for people who suffered from eating related problems such as lactose intolerance or gluten sensitivities.
+Plus there was no consideration for people who suffered from eating-related problems such as lactose intolerance or gluten sensitivities.

 The Basic 4

 A detailed food guide pyramid was released in 1992 to address some of those issues.
 Serving sizes were presented for the first time.
 Food was grouped together to show things you should eat sparingly at the top, and things that should make up the bulk of your diet at the bottom.
 But it still offered a flawed vision.

 Now Americans were advised to eat between 6 and 11 servings of bread, rice, cereal or pasta every day.
 We were told fat was the enemy and carbohydrates were the way to go.
 Vegetables were presented as only half as important as grains.
 Plus milk still had its own category.
 Now the problem the USDA was seeing wasn't malnutrition, but expanding waistlines and an increase in national obesity.

 The First Failed Food Pyramid